conordata/myswc/README.md

 After sending the monitoring and collection requests

-Go in **Daily Report -> collected Bin**.
+Go in **Daily Report -> Collected Bin**.
 You should that the bin has been collected with all the details

-Go in **Daily Report -> collection Agent**.
+Go in **Daily Report -> Collection Agent**.
 You should the details on the collector agent.

 ## Note

 * Regarding the Worker unique ID, as we are using the RFID module, we use the RFID card that comes directly with a unique identifier, and then refer to the link https://create.arduino.cc/projecthub/Aritro/security-access-using-rfid-reader-f7c746 in order to extract the identifier from the card and use it in the system.

-* Regarding Contractors,
+* Regarding Contractors, When you create an new contractor, a username for the contractor Admin is generated automatically, as well as a default password that the Contractor admin can change later

+** default password **12345**

 ## Made with